Description

 Which means for our asset as example:

-• Looking at the maximum time in days below previous high water mark of 493 days in the last 5 years of iShares Russell Top 200 Growth ETF, we see it is relatively larger, thus worse in comparison to the benchmark SPY (488 days)
+• The maximum days below previous high over 5 years of iShares Russell Top 200 Growth ETF is 493 days, which is higher, thus worse compared to the benchmark SPY (488 days) in the same period.

 • During the last 3 years, the maximum time in days below previous high water mark is 493 days, which is higher, thus worse than the value of 488 days from the benchmark.